Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Acknowledgements

 We acknowledge the Jane and Aatos Erkko Foundation for funding (project EcoMet) and the Research Council of Finland for support under Academy Project No. 357483.
-We also thank CSC–IT Center for Science Ltd. for generous grants of computer time.
+The authors thank the EuroHPC Joint Undertaking for awarding this project access to the EuroHPC supercomputer LUMI, hosted by CSC (Finland) and the LUMI consortium through a EuroHPC Regular Access call.
+We also thank CSC–IT Center for Science Ltd. for generous additional grants of computer time.